Meet some of our musicians...

 Marissa Benedict has been a freelance musician in the Los Angeles area for 33 years.
 She is principal trumpet with The Pasadena Symphony, Pasadena Pops Orchestra, and associate principal trumpet with The Long Beach Symphony.
 She plays with other Los Angeles groups such as The Los Angeles Opera, Hollywood Bowl Orchestra, Santa Barbara Chamber Orchestra and The Long Beach Municipal Band.
 She can be heard on nearly 125 motion picture recordings and to name a few; Indiana Jones IV, Avatar, Sucker Punch, War of the Worlds and The Terminal.
 She also can be seen and heard playing shows at the Ahmanson Theater.
 While staying busy with her music career she and her husband Mike just celebrated their 26th wedding anniversary and have raised three children.

-OSM program note annotator and violinist Raymond Knapp is Professor of Musicology at UCLA and a member of OSM’s second violin section.
-He has authored four books, on Brahms, Mahler, and the American musical, and has coedited two others.
+OSM violinist and board member Raymond Knapp is Distinguished Professor of Musicology and Humanities at UCLA, where he is also Associate Dean in the Herb Alpert School of Music and Director of the Center for Musical Humanities.
+He has authored five books, on Brahms, Mahler, Haydn, and the American musical, and has coedited two others.
 His published essays address a wide range of additional interests, including Beethoven, Wagner, Tchaikovsky, nationalism, musical allusion, music and identity, music and disability, and film music.
-His seventh book, on Haydn, musical camp, and German Idealism, is due out from Duke University Press in early 2018.
-To our delight, OSM musicians and concert-goers are treated to Knapp’s colorful and insightful program notes each concert.
+His most recent book, “Making Light: Haydn, Musical Camp, and the Long Shadow of German Idealism“, was published in early 2018 (https://www.dukeupress.edu/making-light).

 Knapp gained his early playing experience in his home-town and university orchestras (Grand Forks, North Dakota and Harvard, respectively), then was a longtime player for the Santa Monica Symphony before joining Orchestra Santa Monica.
 On the side, he has become an avid biker, trailing after his even more avid biker spouse.
 Together they have participated (along with several thousand others) in Levi’s Granfondo in Sonoma County and scaled some of the iconic Tour de France peaks, including Mont Ventoux.